granular-software/template-docker-oauth-postgresql/README.md

 ## Database Setup

 This template uses PostgreSQL.
-You must set a connection string and initialize the schema.
+You must set a connection string and initialize the entire schema via the init script.

 ### 1) Configure the connection string